 It is worth stressing that the origins of inequality are obviously very different in these different groups of countries.
 In the case of the Middle East, they are largely due to the geography of oil ownership and the transformation of oil revenues into permanent financial endowments.
 In contrast, extreme inequality in South Africa is intimately related to the legacy of the Apartheid system: until the early 1990s, only the white minority (about 10% of the population, which until today roughly corresponds to the top 10% income group) had full mobility and ownership rights.
-In Brazil, the legacy of racial inequality also plays an important role (it was the last major country to abolish slavery in 1887, at a time when slaves made up about 30% of the population), together with huge regional inequalities.
-It is striking to see that the Middle East, in spite of its much larger racial and ethno-cultural homogeneity, has reached inequality levels that are comparable to - or even higher than - those observed in South Africa or Brazil.
+In Brazil, the legacy of racial inequality also plays an important role (it was the last major country to abolish slavery in 1887, at a time when slaves made up about 30% of the population), together with huge regional inequality.
+It is striking to see that the Middle East, in spite of its much larger racial and ethno-cultural homogeneity, has reached such inequality levels.

-It is also worth stressing that inequality levels in the Middle East appear to be significantly larger than those observed in giant countries with much bigger populations such as China and India (see Figures 5-6).
-Here we use inequality estimates that were recently constructed for China and India by Piketty, Yang and Zucman (2017) and Chancel and Piketty (2017).
+It is also worth stressing that inequality levels in the Middle East appear to be significantly larger than those observed in giant countries with much larger populations such as China and India (Figures 2a and 2b).
+Here we use inequality estimates that were recently constructed for China and India by Piketty et al., (2017) and Chancel and Piketty (2017).
 These estimates are obviously far from perfect, but they probably tend to minimize the gap with the Middle East (in particular, we have access to more extensive income tax data for China and India than the for the Middle East).

 In brief: according to our estimates, the Middle East appears to be the most unequal region in the world.
-This is true for the top decile income share, as well as for other inequality indicators; e.g. the top percentile income share is about 30% in the Middle East, vs. 12% in Western Europe, 20% in the USA, 28% in Brazil, 18% in South

-Africa, 14% in China and 21% in India (see Figure 6).
+This is true for the top decile income share, as well as for other inequality indicators; the top percentile income share is about 30% in the Middle East, vs. 12% in Western Europe, 20% in the US, 28% in Brazil, 18% in South Africa, 14% in China and 21% in India (Figure 2b).
 This is also true for synthetic indicators such as the Gini coefficient (see on-line series at WID.world).

-We find it particularly informative to compare the overall levels of the income shares going to the bottom 50%, the middle 40% and the top 10% and 1% in the Middle East and other countries (see Figures 7a-7b).
+We find it particularly informative to compare the overall levels of the income shares going to the bottom 50%, the middle 40% and the top 10% and 1% in the Middle East and other countries (Figures 2c and 2d).
 For instance, according to our benchmark estimates, the bottom 50% of the population receives about 9% of total income in the Middle East (vs. 18% in Europe), as compared to 64% for the top 10% (vs. 37% in Western Europe).
 This clearly illustrates that differences in distributions can make an enormous difference when comparing income and welfare levels across countries.

-Section 4.3.
+4.3.
 Analyzing the evolution of income inequality in the Middle East and other robustness checks